 A diagnosis of Frey syndrome is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a specialized test called the Minor Iodine-Starch Test.
 During this test, an iodine solution is applied to the affected areas of the face.
 Then, a starch powder such as corn starch is applied over the iodine solution.
 Individuals are then given an oral stimulus usually a highly acidic food such as a lemon wedge.
 In affected individuals, discoloration (usually purple) due to excessive sweating occurs on the affected areas.

-Although Frey syndrome can be mild and well-tolerated, in some cases, it can cause excessive discomfort.
+Although Frey syndrome can be mild and well-tolerated, in some individuals, it can cause excessive discomfort.
 Treatment is symptomatic and directed toward relief of symptoms.
 Until recently, most treatment measures have generally been unsatisfactory.
 Treatment options include drug therapy or surgery.

 Topical application of drugs that block certain activities of the nervous system (anticholinergics) or drugs that hinder sweating (antihidrotics) have been used.
 Surgical removal (excision) of the affected skin and the insertion (interposition) of new tissue to the affected area (muscle flaps) has been described, but are considered risky because of the presence of facial nerve fibers right below the skin after parotidectomy.